cschladetsch/Pyro/Readme.md

 ## Applications
 There are four main applications that come with the *Pyro* suite:
 1. A command-line Repl interface.
-1. A Gui interface.
+1. A Gui interface written in WinForms.
+Yes, I'm old.
+Should maybe redo in WPF or other later system.
-1. A network generation tool for proxies and agents.
+1. A network generation tool for proxies and agents (*TauGenerater*).
 1. A Unity3d console with Pi, Rho, Stack and Output panels.

 All components support colored output and on-the-fly colored syntax highlighting.